Top of Page

 Dorothy and John ended up divorcing, and she continued her quest for a college education—taking classes at Dutchess Community College (DCC).
 She also found time to volunteer at the Adriance Memorial Library in Poughkeepsie.

 And then, she says, “Thankfully, Marist opened its doors to women.”
-The College began admitting women in 1966.
+The University began admitting women in 1966.

 Daycare was expensive, but Willis was able to find students from DCC to babysit at night while she was in class.
 She majored in history.